 Figure S.8.
 CAMS global PM10 forecast for day 1 (left), CAMS regional ENSEMBLE PM10 forecast for day 1 (middle), CAMS regional PM10 analysis (right).
 From top to bottom: 0, 250, 2000, 5000m altitude level.
-Period: March to May 2020.
+Period: June to August 2020.

-Comparisons to ground based remote sensing MAX-DOAS retrievals at three different European stations (see Figure S.6) show that regional ENSEMBLE forecasts are closer to the urban station observations than CAMS-global, mainly attributed to the difference in spatial resolution.
-The performance of simulations for diurnal cycles of tropospheric NO2 columns depends on the location, but generally shows a good performance for the ENSEMBLE products.
+Comparisons to ground based remote sensing MAX-DOAS retrievals at three different European stations (see Figure S.6) for the time period of JJA 2020 show that regional ENSEMBLE forecasts are closer to the urban station observations of Bremen and Athens than CAMS-global, mainly attributed to the difference in spatial resolution.
+For De Bilt, CAMS-global performs better than the regional ENSEMBLE.
+However, this may change with the next reports when more months of data will be included.
+The performance of simulations for diurnal cycles of tropospheric NO2 columns depends on the location, but generally shows a moderate performance for the ENSEMBLE products for Bremen and Athens.